-Heavy Equipment Electrical Power Generation Dealer Service Technology (EPG3) Degree
+Electrical Power Generation Dealer Service Technology (CAT) Degree

-The Heavy Equipment Electrical Power Generation Dealers Service Technology Associate degree program is a sequence of courses designed to prepare students for careers in the heavy equipment electrical power generation service and repair profession, specifically for Caterpillar dealers.
-The program utilizes a curriculum (ThinkBIG) develop by Caterpillar, Inc. and is currently utilized by 19 colleges throughout the world.
-Learning opportunities in the classroom, lab and internships enable students to develop academic, technical and professional knowledge and skill required for job acquisition, retention, and advancement.
-The program emphasizes a combination of heavy equipment, engines and a minor emphasis on marine propulsion systems and power generator repair theory and practical application necessary for successful employment.
-Program graduates receive a Heavy Equipment Electrical Power Generation Dealers Service Technology Associate Degree that qualifies them as entry-level heavy equipment technicians.
+The Electrical Power Generation Dealer Service Technology associate degree program is a sequence of courses designed to prepare students for careers in the heavy equipment and electrical power generation field, specifically for Caterpillar dealers.
+The program utilizes a curriculum (ThinkBIG) developed by Caterpillar, Inc. and is currently utilized by other colleges around the world.
+Learning opportunities in the classroom, lab and internships enable students to develop academic, technical and professional knowledge and skills required for job acquisition, retention and advancement.

 Curriculum Outline (61 hours)